hannahnmcdonald/aws_certified_cloud_practitioner/README.md

 # aws_certified_cloud_practitioner

-Basic React App used to study for the AWS Certified Cloud Practitioner Exam
+A basic React App used to study for the AWS Certified Cloud Practitioner Exam